 Getting Petabytes to People: How EOSDIS Facilitates Earth Observing Data Discovery and Use

 NASA’s EOSDIS is constantly developing new techniques and strategies that enable users around the world to efficiently use NASA Earth observing data.

 Josh Blumenfeld, EOSDIS Science Writer

-“You can look at EOSDIS as a giant library,” says Kevin Murphy, who served as EOSDIS System Architect and is now the NASA Program Executive for NASA's Earth Science Data Systems (ESDS) Program.
+“You can look at EOSDIS as a giant library,” says Kevin Murphy, who served as EOSDIS System Architect and is now the NASA Program Executive for the Earth Science Data Systems (ESDS) Program.
 “This means you need to know where all the data are and then you have to process the data to make sure they are all consistent and make sure you’re not making changes to the data.”

-The foundations of this giant data library are NASA’s Distributed Active Archive Centers (DAACs).
+The foundations of this giant data library are the EOSDIS Distributed Active Archive Centers (DAACs).
 Due to the size of the data holdings and the breadth of science disciplines represented, EOSDIS data collections are stored in discipline-specific DAACs (Figure 1).
-For example, NASA's Land Processes DAAC (LP DAAC) in Sioux Falls, South Dakota, is home to NASA Earth science data related to surface reflectance, radiance and temperature; topography; radiation budget; ecosystem variables; land cover; and vegetation indices.
+For example, the Land Processes DAAC (LP DAAC) in Sioux Falls, South Dakota, is home to NASA Earth science data related to surface reflectance, radiance and temperature; topography; radiation budget; ecosystem variables; land cover; and vegetation indices.
 The DAACs provide a “concierge”-type of data service support for NASA’s Earth science customers, which is an important service given the complexities of remote sensing data.